CitizenLabDotCo/citizenlab/docs/README.md

 - Projects without idea sorting methods are no longer invalid.
 - Surveys tab now shows for projects with survey phases.

+## Changes
+- Moved welcome email from cl2-emails to cl2-back

 ## 2020-11-16

 ### Added